Manikanta898/Unsupervised-ML---Netflix-Movies-and-TV-Shows-Clustering/README.md

 # Netflix Movies and TV Shows Clustering - ML Project

-This project focuses on analyzing Netflix movies and TV shows to cluster similar content and build a personalized recommendation system for enhanced user experience.
+This project focuses on applying unsupervised machine learning to cluster Netflix movies and TV shows, uncovering trends and patterns to inform content categorization and business decisions.

 ## Table of Contents
 - [Getting Started](#getting-started)